EXPECTATION IS EVERYTHING: How Changing Your Mindset Can End Self-Sabotage

 Pain was normalized for me from a very young age.

-I grew up being physically abused; I was 23-years-old the last time my father hit me.
 My mother and brother were there, and as had been the custom, they looked away as I lay on the floor screaming and crying, being hit, as we all waited for it to be over.

-Acceptance of pain.
+Acceptance of PAIN.

 I felt I had to accept the pain inflicted on me because my entire family accepted it on my behalf, illustrated by the fact that no one tried to stop it.
-Me being hurt was normal to my family.
-So it became normal to me.

 I came to expect pain.

-Photo by Žygimantas Dukauskas on Unsplash |
+Pain.
+Photo by Philipp Pilz on Unsplash |

-Aside from being hit, my father also body-shamed me on a regular basis.
-He told me I was fat (I wasn't, I was a chubby kid, but never fat): he told me that my hips stuck out, my butt stuck, and that I needed to wear long shirts to "hide" these unsightly areas of my body.
+He told me I was fat (I wasn't, I was a chubby kid, but never fat): he told me that my hips stuck out, my butt stuck out, and that I needed to wear long shirts to "hide" these unsightly areas of my body.

-That, coupled with the feelings of deep unworthiness caused by the physical abuse led to binge-eating disorder, where I ate in a manner that can only be described as abusive for over 30 years.
+That, coupled with the feelings of deep unworthiness caused by the physical abuse led to binge-eating disorder, where I ate in a manner that can only be described as ABUSIVE for over 30 years.

-I would make myself feel physically ill, sometimes on a daily basis because I thought I deserved to feel bad.
 For much of my life, I haven't been able to enjoy the experience of being alive because of how uncomfortable I felt in my own skin.

-Photo by Kristina Tripkovic on Unsplash |
+Sadness.
+Photo by Giovanni Calia on Unsplash |

 I'm happy to say that I don't binge any more, but I do still regularly overeat - meaning getting to the point of being somewhat uncomfortable.